 Detect and deter bot attacks by implementing libraries such as BOTD or CAPTCHAs on your website.

-Monitor one-time passcode (OTP) conversion rates and create alerts as rates drop.
+Monitor one-time passcode (OTP) conversion rates and create alerts as rates are dropping.

 Implement (exponential) delays between verification retry requests with the same phone number.

-Build your website's destination “allow” or “block” list.
+Build a destination “allow” or “block” list on your website.

 Set a limit to your monthly credit amount as outlined above.

-Fraud is a sad fact, and criminals continually look for new ways to exploit innovative technologies.
-If you want to know what CM.com does to protect against security breaches, visit our Trust Center.
+Fraud is a sad fact of life, and criminals continually look for new ways to exploit innovative technologies.
+If you want to know what CM.com does to protect against security breaches, visit our Trust Centre.

-We hope this short blog will give you a better idea about the fraud risks in conversational commerce and what you can do to mitigate them.
-If you believe your account could have been compromised or suspect any other misconduct, please get in touch.
+We hope this short blog will have given you a better idea about the fraud risks in conversational commerce, and what you can do to mitigate them.
+If you believe your account could have been compromised or suspect any other type of malfeasance, please get in touch.